andrewdavidmackenzie/flow/guide/src/first_flow/debugging.md

 DEBUG   -       Initializing function #0 'HEAD-1'
-DEBUG   -               Function initialized by writing 'Number(1)' to input DEBUG   -                       Function #0 inputs are ready DEBUG   -                       Function #0 not blocked on output, so added to end of 'Will Run' list DEBUG   -       Initializing function #1 'HEAD'
+DEBUG   -               Function initialized by writing 'Number(1)' to input DEBUG   -                       Function #0 inputs are ready DEBUG   -                       Function #0 not blocked on output, so added to end of 'Ready' list DEBUG   -       Initializing function #1 'HEAD'
-DEBUG   -               Value initialized by writing 'Number(1)' to input DEBUG   -                       Function #1 inputs are ready DEBUG   -                       Function #1 not blocked on output, so added to end of 'Will Run' list DEBUG   -       Initializing function #2 'sum'
+DEBUG   -               Value initialized by writing 'Number(1)' to input DEBUG   -                       Function #1 inputs are ready DEBUG   -                       Function #1 not blocked on output, so added to end of 'Ready' list DEBUG   -       Initializing function #2 'sum'
 DEBUG   -       Initializing function #3 'print'
 DEBUG   - Starting execution loop